carson-pol/KV260-yolox-vitis-ai/README.md

 | Inference-only | 83.48 | Library preprocess + DPU + postprocess/NMS, per frame |
 | End-to-end | 6.25 | The above plus JPEG decode and annotated-frame encode |

-The gap between the first two is the interesting one. `xdputil benchmark` isolates the DPU.
-The 83.48 figure is the same DPU doing the same work, but with the library's letterbox/resize/normalize preprocessing and its decode and NMS post-processing running on the Cortex-A53 cores around it.
-Roughly two thirds of per-frame wall-clock time is host-side work, not DPU work.
-Once the accelerator is fast enough, the ARM cores become the bottleneck, and further DPU optimization would buy very little here.
+The gap between the first two is interesting. `xdputil benchmark` isolates the DPU, and the 83.48 figure is the same DPU doing the same work, but additionally the library's letterbox/resize/normalize preprocessing, its decode and NMS post-processing running on the ARM cores around it.
+This means roughly two thirds of per-frame time is host-side work, not DPU work.
+Once the DPU is fast enough, the ARM cores become the bottleneck, meaning further DPU optimization wouldn't do much.

-The end-to-end figure is an artifact of the workaround described below rather than a property of the deployed system, since per-frame JPEG decode and re-encode is not what a real pipeline would do.
-It is included for completeness, not as a headline.
+The end-to-end FPS is due to the workaround described below rather than a property of the deployed system, since per-frame JPEG decode and re-encode is not what a real pipeline would do.

 ### Why frames, not video

-The Vitis AI 3.0 KV260 board image ships OpenCV 4.5.2 with GStreamer, but not the plugin set needed to decode H.264. `VideoCapture` on an MP4 fails: the hardware decoder at `/dev/allegroDecodeIP` cannot be allocated, and the software fallback reports a missing plugin after `qtdemux` reads the container.
+The Vitis AI 3.0 KV260 board image ships OpenCV 4.5.2 with GStreamer, but not the plugin set needed to decode H.264. `VideoCapture` on an MP4 fails: the hardware decoder at `/dev/allegroDecodeIP` cannot be allocated, and the software fallback reports a missing plugin.

 Rather than rebuild the image's media stack, frames are decoded on the host with `ffmpeg`, transferred, run through `src/run_yolox_frames.cpp` as a numbered sequence, and reassembled into video on the host afterwards.
 Detection, timing and annotation all happen on the board; only codec work is moved off it.

-I also looked at driving the KV260's MIPI camera interface directly.
-The Vitis AI board image has no sensor drivers — no `/dev/video*` node and nothing in `dmesg`.
-The usual fix is `xmutil loadapp kv260-smartcam`, but that belongs to the Kria accelerated-application flow and ships a B3136 DPU.
-Loading it would have replaced the B4096 bitstream every result above depends on and invalidated the compiled artifact, so I left it alone.

 ## Custom inference runner